KarstenEconomou/karsteneconomou.github.io/README.md

-# Personal Website
+# Personal website

-This repository is for a static personal website (karsteneconomou.com) hosted using GitHub Pages.
-Content is created using the gorgeous humanist markdown editor "Bear" and exporting as an HTML file.
-Then, HTML is manually edited as necessary for navigation, cohesion, etc.
+This repository is for my static personal website ([karsteneconomou.com](https://www.karsteneconomou.com)) hosted using GitHub Pages.
+It serves as an index for all of my social media and projects.

+The theme is based on the gorgeous humanist markdown editor [Bear](https://bear.app) by [Shiny Frog](https://shinyfrog.net).